Imperative computation in F# (I.) - Returning results from a function

 This type can easily represent the two parts of the computation we've seen above.

-) will be represented as a function
+The first one (containing only return) will be represented as a function

-that immediately returns a value Some(0)
+that immediately returns a value Some(0) and the second one will be

-represented as a function that prints string using the printfn
+represented as a function that prints string using the printfn function

-and then returns a value Some(1)
+and then returns a value Some(1).

-clause would be represented as a function
+conditional without the else clause would be represented as a function

-that evaluates the condition; if the condition is true
+that evaluates the condition; if the condition is true it runs the computation in the

 Implementing the computation